Skip to main

 • Human Interest focuses on diversification, asset allocation, and low fees when designing an investment lineup for retirement plans

-• The trick is balancing risk and reward to get the highest return potential for an acceptable level of risk
+• The trick is balancing risk and reward that aims for the highest return potential for a given level of acceptable risk

-• We try to achieve that balance through passive investing strategies that evaluate each investment’s diversification characteristics
+• We try to achieve that balance through passive and low-cost investing strategies that evaluate each investment’s diversification characteristics

 Human Interest’s investment philosophy is grounded in Modern Portfolio Theory, which seeks to maximize the possible reward for a given level of risk.
 That’s why we aim to design an investment lineup for plans that focuses on diversification, asset allocation, and low fees.